Ranking nodes in bipartite systems with a non-linear iterative map: Computational issues

 \section{Computational issues}

 The $x$/$y$-scores are provided by the dynamical iteration of the map (1) of the main text.
-In this section we discuss some technical points and approximations that are necessary to carry out a reliable numerical simulation of it.
+In this Supplementary Note we discuss some technical points and approximations that are necessary to carry out a reliable numerical simulation of it.